 CFI is a countermeasure for control flow hijacking attacks, which exploit memory vulnerabilities to launch unintended run-time behavior by overwriting \textit{control data} (e.g., return addresses, indirect jump targets, function pointers).
 CFI defends against such attacks by restricting the targets of control flow instructions (e.g., returns, calls, jumps) to a set of predetermined valid destinations.
 It requires two components: (1) valid destination sets for each control flow instruction (at either coarse- or fine-granularity), and (2) a reference monitor to detect violations and respond accordingly.

-Many techniques employ their reference monitor through software instrumentation~\cite{bin-cfi,ccfir,lockdown,typearmor}, enabling deployment of CFI without hardware changes.
-Alternatively, hardware extensions that enable CFI, such as Branch Target Identification (BTI) and Pointer Authentication (PA) in ARM~\cite{arm_manual_bti_pac} and Intel Control-Flow Enforcement Technology (CET)~\cite{intel-cet} in commercial processors, have led to subsequent proposals for fully fledged CFI schemes~\cite{pac-ret,pacstack,fineibt,pal}.
+Many techniques employ their reference monitor through software instrumentation~\cite{cfi-survey-1,recfish,eilid}, enabling deployment of CFI without hardware changes.
+Alternatively, hardware extensions that enable CFI, such as Branch Target Identification (BTI) and Pointer Authentication (PA) in ARM~\cite{arm_manual_bti_pac}, have led to subsequent proposals for fully fledged CFI schemes~\cite{pac-ret,pacstack}.
 ARM has made BTI and PA available among their class of embedded devices, along with hardware tracing extensions that have also been leveraged to deploy CFI in embedded systems~\cite{sherloc,insectacide}.